COSC203 Web, Databases, and Networks

 • primary_name the bird’s Māori name

-• english_name the bird’s english name
+• english_name the bird’s English name

 • status the conservation status (see appendix A)